gorigamidev/linaldb/README.md

 # VectorDB

-**VectorDB** is an experimental, in-memory tensor database and DSL engine written in Rust.
-It combines high-performance tensor operations with structured dataset management and a SQL-like query language.
+**VectorDB** is an experimental in-memory analytical engine for scientific computing, machine learning, and data analysis.
+It provides first-class support for vectors, matrices, and tensors, combined with structured datasets and a SQL-inspired DSL designed for expressive, readable computation.

 ## 🚀 Features